RikitoNoto/RikitoNoto/README.md

       <td></td>
       <td>
           It's Rails Web App.</br>
-          It allow you to construct schedule used gantt chart easy.
+          It allows you to construct a schedule that be used Gantt chart easily.
       </td>
     </tr>
     <tr>